 A Japanese spitz dog does not need a high-calorie diet.
 Their diet should be formulated by considering their average size.
 You should make a diet plan for your Japanese spitz for the whole week.
 Consult your veterinary doctor to make the diet plan for correct portion sizes.
 Their need for food changes drastically as they grow from puppy to adult Japanese spitz.
 Stay up to date about Japanese spitz nutritional requirements.

 What kind of personality they have?

-Japanese spitz is bred to have wonderful temperament and control.
-They are considered as a family pet with watchdog sense and also have a playful spirit.
-These breed like most of the premium breeds are love seeking pets and they will get angry and will not respond to your call if you ignore them for a relatively long period.
+Japanese spitz is bred to have a wonderful temperament and control.
+They are considered as family pets with watchdog sense and also have a playful spirit.
+These breeds like most of the premium breeds are love-seeking pets and they will get angry and will not respond to your call if you ignore them for a relatively long period.

 They require not that much food to satisfy their energy requirements.
 One healthy walk a day will be enough for making a good day with Japanese spitz.
 They also love to run off the leash.
 If you are looking to remove any excess energy, just take them to the dog park because the Japanese spitz is good with other dogs.

 This breed definitely needs some social training before taking them to visit your family and friends.
 They are very well k own for their friendly nature, courage, and protective attitude.
 They will not stop barking at strangers entering their territory.
 They will continue barking until someone, Japanese spitz love, come and calm them down.